-The Average Cost of Marriage Counseling and How to Know if You Should Start?
+The Average Cost of Marriage Counseling and is it Worth it?

 It shouldn’t come as a surprise then that 43% of married couples decide to see a marriage counselor.
 Of those who don’t attend counseling, 52% are interested in trying it out.

 There are many different types of mental health care providers, and you can read about them here.
 But Marriage and Family Therapists devote around 53% of their practice to marital and family issues, making them the most popular option for couples going through a rough patch.
 Psychologists are another popular choice, devoting approximately 27% of their practice to marital and family issues.

 “How much is Marriage Counseling cost per hour?”

 The cost of counseling is dependent on the type of professional you see.
 The table below has been adapted from this webpage and summarises the different types of mental health professionals, their educational background, costs, and other important information.